darrylsosborne/amazon-fsx-workshop/fsx-lustre/workshop/0-prerequisites/README.md

 ---
 ### Create Amazon Virtual Private Clouds (Amazon VPC)

 Click on the link below in the desired AWS region to create the AWS Cloudformation stack that will create an Amazon VPC.
-Use the following parameters and the screenshot below as a guide to enter the appropriate AWS CloudFormation parameter values.
+Use the following parameters as a guide to enter the appropriate AWS CloudFormation parameter values.

 #### Parameters